-While the term robot entered the English language in 1923, the concept of a robot existed before that time.
-One of the earliest was designed by Leonardo da Vinci around 1495.
-His designs were documented in a notebook, and lost to history.
-It was never known if he ever built it.
-In the 1950s the notebook was discovered and an effort was made to construct the robot as true to the original design as possible.
-The robot's design allowed it to to perform several human-like motions including sitting up, moving arms, neck and jaw.
+While the term robot entered the English language in 1923, the concept of a robot existed long before.
+One of the earliest was designed by Leonardo da Vinci around 1495, though it's unknown if he attempted to build one.
+His designs were documented in a notebook then lost to history.
+In the 1950s the notebook was discovered and an effort was made to construct the robot, staying as true to the original design as possible.
+The robot's design allowed it to perform several human-like motions, including sitting up and moving arms, neck and jaw.

 The reconstructed robot is now on display in Berlin.
-Mario Toddei has written a book about the robot, which includes some new information about the construction of the robot.
+Mario Toddei has written a book about the robot, which includes some new information about its construction.

 -Professor Walter